If you’re looking for living room curtain ideas that thrill from top to toe, we’ve got it all wrapped up.

 In this room, a beachy feel is conjured through candy-striped drapes in a light fabric.
 ‘For a softer and more relaxed look, opt for sheer, lightweight fabrics in cream or off-white tones.
-Those on the hunt for ‘formal’ traditional curtains should look for sturdier fabrics such as velvet.’
+Those on the hunt for ‘formal’ traditional curtains or living room drapes should look for sturdier fabrics such as velvet.'

 4. Go big with patterns

 If you’ve been blessed with a larger living space, don’t be afraid to go big with your curtain’s print.

 ‘The scale of your chosen pattern influences everything, from the room’s focal point to its sense of proportion,’ says Smigielski.
 ‘A large-scale design such as Louis from Linwood’s Belleville collection will transform any window into a showstopper.’